AbdullahAlMaksud/assignments-whatbytes/README.md

 ```
 This will start the application and open it in your default web browser at http://localhost:3000.

-## 🎯 Assignment Video Link
-Watch the assignment video for more details on the requirements: `Skill Test Dashboard Assignment Video`

 ## 🤝 Acknowledgments
 Special thanks to WhatBytes for providing this assignment as part of the job selection process.